In this lesson you will learn how the Neo4j GraphQL Library supports GraphQL queries.

 The Neo4j GraphQL Library uses the convention of mapping GraphQL types to Neo4j node labels in the property graph model.
 The single Movie type defined above maps to a Neo4j property graph model with a single node label Movie and a single node property title.

-Click on the "Build Schema" button and note that three query field are generated for the Movie type:
+Click on the "Build Schema" button and note that two query field are generated for the Movie type:

 Generated query fields